Rekha: Setback and resurgence (1985–1989)

-Apart from parallel cinema, Rekha took on other increasingly serious, even adventurous roles; she was among the early actresses to play lead roles in heroine-oriented revenge films, the first of which was Khoon Bhari Maang in 1988.
+Apart from parallel cinema, Rekha took on other increasingly adventurous roles.
+She was among the early actresses to play lead roles in heroine-oriented revenge films, the first of which was Khoon Bhari Maang in 1988.
+Made by Rakesh Roshan specifically with Rekha in mind, the film featured her in the role Aarti Saxena, a wealthy, unassuming widow who narrowly survives an attempted murder by her scheming second husband and—presumed to be dead—returns to seek revenge under a concealed identity.
 She won her second Filmfare Award for her performance in the film.
 Rekha went on to describe Khoon Bhari Maang as "the first and only film I concentrated and understood all throughout."
-One critic wrote about her performance in the film, "Rekha as Aarti is just flawless and this is one of her best performances ever!
-In the first half as the shy and not so sexy Aarti she is excellent and after the plastic surgery as the model and femme fatale she is excellent too.
-Some scenes show that we are watching an actress of a very high calibre here."
 M.L.
 Dhawan from The Tribune, while documenting the famous Hindi films of 1988, remarked that Khoon Bhari Maang was "a crowning glory for Rekha, who rose like a phoenix ... and bedazzled the audience with her daredevilry."
 Encyclopædia Britannica's Encyclopædia of Hindi Cinema listed her role in the film as one of Hindi cinema's memorable female characters, noting it for changing "the perception of the ever-forgiving wife, turning her into an avenging angel."
 In a similar list by Screen magazine, the role was included as one of "ten memorable roles that made the Hindi film heroine proud."

-In later interviews, Rekha often described the moment she received the Filmfare Award for this role as a turning point, explaining that only then did she start genuinely enjoying her work and seeing it as more than "just a job": "...when I went up on the stage, and received my award for Khoon Bhari Maang...
-Boom, it hit me!
-That's the first time I realised the value of being an actor and how much this profession meant to me."
-In 2011 she further stated, "I felt even more charged to give my best and knew right then, that this was my calling, what I was born to do, to make a difference in people's lives, through my performances."
+In later interviews, Rekha has mentioned that receiving the Filmfare Award for this role was a surprise and a turning point that gave her reassurance and validation after taking a small break and getting eclipsed by younger stars.
+"All that applause from the film fraternity inspired me and made me realize that I am still wanted.
+I felt even more charged to give my best and knew right then, that this was my calling, what I was born to do, to make a difference in people's lives, through my performances."